jordansinger/SwiftUI-Kit/README.md

 Please feel free to submit pull requests in order to contribute back to SwiftUI Kit.
 This is for the SwiftUI community!

 #### SwiftUI Resources
-[Recreate](https://recreatecode.com) - A video series about recreating popular UI with SwiftUI
+- [Recreate](https://recreatecode.com) - A video series about recreating popular UI with SwiftUI

-[Primitive](https://primitive.school) - Learn SwiftUI for designers
+- [Primitive](https://primitive.school) - Learn SwiftUI for designers

+#### Apple Resources
+- [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) - Apple’s design guidelines for creating best-in-class apps.
+- [SF Symbols](https://developer.apple.com/sf-symbols/) – Apple’s comprehensive library of vector-based symbols included in Apple’s system fonts that you can incorporate into your app.

 By [Jordan Singer](https://ibuildmyideas.com) ([@jsngr](https://twitter.com/jsngr))